Once a Jerk, Always a Jerk

 Once a Jerk, Always a Jerk is the debut solo comedy album by prank call artist Kamal Ahmed, former member of the Jerky Boys.
 The album was released in 2000, shortly after Kamal's departure from the Jerky Boys.
 The album was released by the independent Deep South Records label.

-In addition to prank calls, the album features at least four comedy skits by Kamal.
+In addition to prank calls, the album features four comedy skits by Kamal.